Cham-e Kahriz

-Cham-e Kahriz (چم كهريز, also Romanized as Cham-e Kahrīz and Cham Kahrīz) is a village in Cham Kuh Rural District, Bagh-e Bahadoran District, Lenjan County, Isfahan Province, Iran.
-At the 2006 census, its population was 309, in 81 families.
+Cham-e Kahriz (چم كهريز) (Note: Also romanized as Cham Kahrīz and Cham-e Kahrīz) is a village in Cham Kuh Rural District of Bagh-e Bahadoran District in Lenjan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 309 in 81 households.
+The following census in 2011 counted 231 people in 72 households.
+The 2016 census measured the population of the village as 279 people in 84 households.